KiranmayiV/life/life.md

 - 05/2012-06/2012 Wrote a Monte-Carlo simulation model of cell motility in Fortran
 - 12/2012 IBRO-UNESCO conference on Computational Neuroscience, India (Started becoming interested in neuroscience!)
 - ~2013 Learned Bioinformatics in R
-- ~2013-2014 Master's Thesis in Non Linear Dyanamics and Chaos Theory
+- ~2013-2014 Master's Thesis in Non Linear Dynamics and Chaos Theory
 - 06/2013 6th Summer School in Computational Neuroscience, Canada (First solo international trip!!!)
 - 07/2013 Visited Ottawa, Toronto and Montreal
 - ~2014 Got INSPIRE PhD Scholarship to purse Phd anywhere in India